Tips On How To Recover Data From Hard Drive After Data Loss Analysis

 Partition table records some important information about the hard disk partitions and it is the most favorite place of boot virus.
 If the hard disk partition table is damaged by virus or other reasons, hard drive partitions will not be recognized properly by system.
 Therefore, partition loss will occur and make a system unbootable.
 Partition loss can also be caused by accidental deletion since users are not quite familiar with the partitioning software when they’re using it.

 In the former situation, the system is unbootable because of partition table damage or loss and the data on hard drive are not actually damaged.
 At this time, we suggest users to use MiniTool Partition Wizard Bootable CD/DVD or USB.
 You may need to know how to boot from the bootable CD/DVD or USB and how to rebuild MBR carefully.

 If that doesn’t help, users can resort to MiniToool Power Data Recovery Bootable Edition to recover data from failed hard drive.
 The data recovery process is similar to above MBR rebuild process: get bootable edition -> save it into mobile device -> connect device to computer -> change startup settings to boot from the bootable edition -> choose a suitable module in the main interface of Power Data Recovery -> follow the instructions in each interface -> save needed data to a safe mobile storage device with enough free space.

-In the latter situation where users have deleted partitions accidentally, they only need to download the free hard drive recovery software – MiniTool Power Data Recovery Free Edition – and make use of the “Lost Partition Recovery” functional module to recover useful data from hard drive easily.
+In the latter situation where users have deleted partitions accidentally, they only need to download the free data recovery software – MiniTool Power Data Recovery Free Edition – and make use of the “Lost Partition Recovery” functional module to recover useful data from hard drive easily.

 2.Data loss caused by master boot program damage